BLCM/bl3mods/Apocalyptech/gameplay_changes/alternate_scaling/README.md

 * **TPS**: `1.1`
 * **BL3**: `1.09`

-Note that these scaling values interact oddly with mayhem mod, and values above `1.09` actually make Mayhem levels *easier* due to how the math works out.
+Note that these scaling values interact oddly with Mayhem Mode, and values above `1.09` actually make Mayhem levels *easier* due to how the math works out.
 Use a lower scaling value if you want harder Mayhem play.